wesbarron/nodejsExample/README.md

-# assignment2PHPDemo

-This project is being created to demo how assignment 2 should be laid out to students.
-It will be using Bootstrap and will be connected to the XKCD api.
-It will pull the latest and a random comic across 2 different pages.

-This project will be in PHP and it will
+# assignment 3 Node js with Express Demo

+This project is the beginning of NodeJS for server side web dev.
+It will cover the basics of creating a skeleton project that displays a hello world.
+We will be using express with Node JS to handle the request and response.
+We will also be incorporating other NPM packages as we grow this assignment.

 Heroku app link: